 - TUPE – the government may wish to ease the burden on employers in TUPE transfer situations, for example by facilitating the harmonisation of terms and conditions post-transfer in specific circumstances.
 There is an argument that the service provision rules in TUPE are not retained EU law (because they "gold-plate" the terms of the Acquired Rights Directive) and so could be changed.
 However, this change would not necessarily be welcome, given that commercial outsourcing contracts are usually drafted on the basis that TUPE applies.

 - Holidays and working time – the government may seek to clarify areas of uncertainty in relation to holidays and working time.
 EU case law has at times been unpopular with UK employers, for example by allowing holiday to accrue during sick leave and requiring holiday pay to be based on ‘usual’ remuneration which includes items such as overtime and commission.
 These are areas which the government may wish to focus on, however, any amendments will have to be carried out within the parameters of the trade agreement.
-There have been some reports that the UK's business department is focusing on this issue sooner than expected, with a review of the Working Time Directive, including the 48 hour working week.
+Following reports that workers' rights were being reviewed sooner than expected (including a review of the Working Time Directive), the business secretary has confirmed that the controversial review post-Brexit is no longer going ahead.
+Kwasi Kwarteng confirmed "I made it very clear to officials in the department that we're not interested in watering down workers' rights".
+The initial proposals were heavily criticised by Labour and the unions.
 We will keep you updated.

 - Agency workers – the Agency Workers Regulations 2010 have also faced criticism from employers.
 However, under the government's Good Work Plan, which implemented the majority of the Taylor Review proposals, and the Employment Bill, current policy is to enhance rather than erode the rights of agency workers.